- Membership Groups

 Why Volunteering Matters?

 United Way volunteers build stronger families and a better community for all of us.
-Volunteers help children learn to read and succeed, ensure families are financially secure and healthy, and provide access to basic needs.
-It’s all CONNECTED.
+Volunteers help children learn to read and succeed, ensure families are financially secure and healthy, and provide people with access to immediate emergency assistance such as food and shelter.